 Remember, the following applies to any student requesting directory information restriction:

-- Your name will not appear in the campus directory.
+- Your name will not appear in a directory.

-- You must conduct University business in person with a valid student identification card.
+- You must conduct University business in person with a valid Rattler ID card.

 Parental Access to Student Records

 While we understand that parents are concerned about their students’ academic progress, the Registrar’s Office cannot allow a parent to gain access to their student’s records without written consent from the student.
+A consent form to authorize the release of information is located on Gateway.
 Parents are encouraged to consult with their students if they have questions about their students’ academic progress.